 For those people who do experience repeat episodes of depression, the warning signs may be different each time.

-In this article, we list key signals of a depression relapse, its possible triggers, and ways people can prevent, treat, and cope with this condition.
+This article looks at the signs that depression is returning, its possible triggers, and ways to prevent, treat, and cope with this condition.

 What is a depression relapse?

-According to the National Alliance on Mental Illness (NAMI), depression affects around 7 percent of adults in the United States every year.
+According to the National Alliance on Mental Illness (NAMI), depression may affect around 7% of adults in the United States every year.

-After the first episode of depression, the American Psychiatric Association's (APA) practice guidelines say that depression can return in two ways.
+After the first episode of depression, the American Psychiatric Association say that depression can return in two ways.

-"Depression relapse" happens when a person slides back into depression during recovery from an earlier episode.
+A depression relapse happens when symptoms start to reappear or worsen again during recovery from an earlier episode.
 Relapse is most likely to occur within 2 months of stopping treatment for a previous episode.

-"Depression recurrence" happens when symptoms return months or years after a person has recovered from the last episode.
+A depression recurrence happens when symptoms return months or years after a person has recovered from the last episode.
 This is most common within the first 6 months.
-Around 20 percent of people will experience a recurrence, but this can rise when depression is very severe.
+Around 20% of people will experience a recurrence, but this can rise when depression is severe.

-After a person's first episode of depression has ended, the APA estimate that between 50 and 85 percent of people will have at least one more episode of depression in their lifetimes.
+After the first episode of depression has ended, the APA estimate that 50–85% of people will have at least one more episode of depression in their lifetimes.
 After two or three earlier episodes, the chances of depression returning are much higher.

 12 early signs of a depression relapse